Starting Plants from Seeds on a Budget

 I have a blogging friend, Stacy Lang from Bricks N Blooms who is a blogger and also a Master Gardener.
 She has a wealth of information and resources on her blog.
 You can listen to our Podcast chat HERE.

-Having some good go-to resources can really help with gardening.
+Having some good go-to resources can help with gardening.

 I made some mistakes in my cutting garden last year and so some of my seeds are going to replace what I put in that area.
-That is definitely a space that I think will evolve over time and as I get to know some of the new to me flowers.
+That is a space that I think will evolve over time and as I get to know some of the new flowers.

 I recently talked about my seed adventure on my Podcast.
 You can listen to it HERE.